premAI-io/prem-box/README.md

 The installer script has the following objectives:

-- Install all Prem dependencies
+- Install all Prem dependencies such as Docker, Docker Compose, NVIDIA drivers for GPU etc.
-- Run `docker-compose` in order to install Prem in your Infrastructure.
+- Run `docker-compose.*` in order to install Prem in your Infrastructure.

 ### Uninstall
 ```bash